Governor Jeff Landry: Scott Woodward 'is not selecting the next LSU coach' after Brian Kelly firing

 The governor made the comment during a question portion of a press conference on SNAP benefits during the government shutdown.

-Board of Supervisors Chair Scott Ballard told WBRZ after the presidential search committee meeting that the board had no idea they would be in charge of the hiring decision, but they are now focused on hiring the "best coach in America."
+Board of Supervisors Chair Scott Ballard told WBRZ after the presidential search committee meeting that the board had no idea they would be in charge of the hiring decision, but they are now focused on hiring the "best coach for Louisiana State University."

 "Well then, I better get to it!" he said as he was leaving the interview.